angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 including training:

 * inability to establish a consistent training schedule;
-* sacrificing recovery days for training, so as not to fall too far behind;
+* sacrificing recovery days for training, so as not to fall too far behind schedule;
 * multiple days of no training due to fulfiling familial responsibilities;
 * alterations to diet and eating schedule;
 * interrupted sleep and an increase in overall stress.